sharex-org/sharex-sdk-go/README.md

 This single binary now demonstrates the full lifecycle:

 - Generates a wallet, saves the private key to a temp `sharex-wallet-*.key` file with `0600` permissions, and reloads it via `WalletFromPrivateKey` to prove deterministic recovery.
-- Spins up a mock Indexer, registers the device with ECIES-encrypted payloads,并用 `BuildSignedUploadBatchTx` 生成一笔调用生产 Deshare 合约的已签名交易（默认 chainId=204，合约地址已内置），再通过 `/sdk/upload` 的加密通道提交。
+- Spins up a mock Indexer, registers the device with ECIES-encrypted payloads, uses `BuildSignedUploadBatchTx` to generate a signed transaction calling the production Deshare contract (default chainId=204, contract address built-in), and submits it through the encrypted `/sdk/upload` channel.

 Use the printed wallet path if you want to inspect or back up the key; delete it once you're done.